 Based on the results of the assessments, the European Commission will draw up a list of food enzymes to be authorized.
 This list will become the first EU positive list of approved enzymes.
 The list is expected around 2023.
 At this point, FIAP is fully implemented, and only authorized food enzymes that are on the positive list will be allowed to be commercialized and/or used in the production of food sold in the EU.
 Until then, national provisions apply.

 To ensure uninterrupted supply of food enzymes to our customers, Novozymes maintains full compliance with FIAP requirements as they come into force.

 Novozymes has closely followed the development of FIAP.
 We remain in close dialogue with the European authorities through the European Association of Manufacturers and Formulators of Enzyme Products (AMFEP) to ensure suitable data requirements for the industry, and to ensure a fast and efficient approval process.

-Starting as early as May 2012, Novozymes has continually submitted dossiers,and well ahead of the March 11, 2015 deadline we submitted FIAP dossiers covering our existing food enzyme solutions as well as newly launched enzyme products.
+Novozymes has continually submitted dossiers, and well ahead of the deadlines, we submitted FIAP dossiers covering our existing food enzyme solutions as well as newly launched enzyme products.
 It’s all part of our effort to be a trustworthy and preferred partner for our customers.

 Do you have a question?